Justin Wilson

 A person can also commit an offense by knowingly making a false material statement on a form required to purchase, sell, or transfer firearms.

-Some of the common questions that clients facing weapons or gun charges in Dallas have include:
+Weapons or gun charges in Dallas can arise under several circumstances.
+Some of the common questions that clients facing such charges have include:

 Weapons offenses in Texas can impose lengthy jail or prison terms.
+A conviction can result in serious consequences, including hefty fines and long-term impacts on your life.
 However, a court may choose to impose probation instead of incarceration depending on a defendant’s criminal history and the nature or severity of their weapons offense.

 Many weapons criminal statutes under Texas law provide defenses to prosecution for those offenses.
 Other common defenses against weapons or firearm charges include: